 Land ownership is a hugely contested issue and passing on ownership to a foreign government can only make the situation more complicated.

-So whilst I’m happy to see Islamic banks consider green projects, I think they need to do better next time.
+So while I’m happy to see Islamic banks consider green projects, I think they need to do better next time.
 They need to show that they aren’t out just to make a quick buck and also that they take their environmental responsibilities seriously.

 Images of Congo forest via bobulix/flickr.